AbhiUdnur/python-dev-assesment/README.md

 # python-dev-assesment
 This repository contains implementation web app using FastAPI and SQLite

+This app is used for uploading csv file and adding that data into SQLite database.<br>
+This data is then visualized using basic jinja2 templates.

 Snapshots of working of web app are given below : <b>
 <br>
 Basic form for uploading csv files: